theo-armour/agenda/3-1-heritage/strategic-plan-eir/ceqa/2024-10-20-tom-invite.md

 I hope you can skim the Roses paper.
 It's 90% pictures.

-All of this is just to get the ball rolling.
+All of the above is just to get the ball rolling and to sow that I am serious about being involved in the process.

 The Julia Morgan building is one of the prettiest mansions in the city.
 It embodies a host of architectural and social values.
-It is a treasure that should be celebrated and preserved.
+It is a treasure that should be studied in more detail, celebrated and preserved.

 Having only practiced overseas, I have few if any contacts in the city.
 I am hoping that you can help me get the word out.